noiseprotocol/noise_spec/noise.md

 5.1.
 The `HandshakeState` object
 ---------------------------------

-A `HandshakeState` contain the following variables, any of which may be empty:
+A `HandshakeState` object extends a `SymmetricState` with the following variables, any of which may be empty:

  * **`s`**: The local static key pair